Bsal13/Offensive-Security-Proving-Grounds-Boxes/UT99 (Intermediate) Windows Box.md

 - Navigated to target IP address and found DragonFly website
 - Found a comment to join an IRC chat channel
 - Typed hexchat and brought up an IRC program
-- Edited the network tab and input the IRC details mentioned in the IRC comm
+- Edited the network tab to created and label a new network and clicked edit
+- Clicked in the new server box and changed it to the following "[target IP/7000]" and clicked typed enter key and close
+- Clicked UTF900 (as UTF900 as UTF9 was part of the box's name); clicked "connect" and connected to the target machines IRC server
+- Clicked "open the channel list" and clicked okay
+- Clicked "search" and found the following "Unreal Tournament 99 Game Server" and clicked "join channel"
+-
+-
 - skill 2

 ## Used tools